axeluhl/sailing-analytics/wiki/smartphone-tracking.md

 ### Events that are still needed
 * Set boat class
 * Set course (reuse of existing events that Potsdam students already use)
+* Remove registered competitor (also use in RegisteredCompetitorFinder)

 ##Tracking App Architecture